nbusseneau/BetterCartographyTable/README.md

   - **Private pins** can be interacted with.
   - **Public** or **guild pins** previously retrieved from a **cartography table** can be displayed / hidden, but cannot be interacted with.

-**Table pins** are stored in a custom ZDO key under the **cartography table**'s ZNetView's ZDO, thus there is no risk if a client without the mod installed interacts with a modded table.
-However vanilla clients will not be able to use a modded table: they cannot retrieve **table pins**, cannot store **table pins**, and cannot even use the table to store vanilla shared pins (because these get overwritten by design when a modded client interacts with a modded table).
+**Table pins** are stored in a custom ZDO key under the **cartography table**'s ZNetView's ZDO, thus there is no conflict between non-modded vanilla clients and modded clients.
+Limited one-way compatibility is even provided, as modded clients will also write public pins to the vanilla shared data, allowing non-modded vanilla clients to receive public pins seamlessly.
+However non-modded vanilla clients will not be able to contribute anything: modded clients can only receive pins from other modded clients.

 ## Install

 This is a client-side mod, it does not need to be installed on the server.

-It is not required for all clients on the server to install the mod, however vanilla clients without the mod will not have access to any shared pins.
-This is kinda pointless so of course it's better if all clients install it 😅
+It is not strictly required for all clients on the server to install the mod, however non-modded vanilla clients will not be able to share any of their pins with modded clients, so of course it's better if all clients install it 😅

 ### Thunderstore (recommended)